Living on a Tight Budget Simply and Successfully (+ Tips)

 by Miranda Jackson

 Are you struggling to get by while living on a tight budget?
-Here’s a system that can help you make ends meet when there’s usually more month than money.
+Here are some tips that can help you make ends meet when there’s usually more month than money.

 For many of us, budgets have gotten much tighter this year and you may be left wondering if you can continue to get by until your financial situation improves.
 Currently my debt takes up more than half of my monthly income, so I can understand what it is like living on a tight budget and the struggle to make ends meet.